sobjornstad/esc/docs/hacking-esc/menus.rst

 This isn't very robust, though.
-We probably want to make sure we've actually gotten the trig menu and not some other menu that happened to have the access key ``t``, and we might want our plugin to add its own functions even if we don't have the trig-menu plugin installed.
+We probably want to make sure we've actually gotten the trig menu and not some other menu that happened to have the access key ``t``, and we might want our plugin to add its own operations even if we don't have the trig-menu plugin installed.
 Let's add these features: